What is Host and Support?

 Host and Support providers offer young people aged 16 to 21 accommodation who are in Local Authority Care.

 They provide a bedroom in their home, along with a level of support, to help young people to develop the confidence and the skills they need to live independently.
-Providers take on the role of a "mentor" with the young person that lives with them, they are not a surrogate parent, or a landlord.
+Providers take on the role of a "mentor" with the young person that lives with them.
+As a Host and Support provider you are not a foster carer offering care to the young person, but at the same time you are not only just renting out a room.

 Providers are allocated a supervising social worker and given generous payment, training opportunities, networking support and more.
 This is a flexible role that you can do alongside your job.